 First Step: Get to know the Onewheel App

-The app for the OneWheel is quite slick.
-It allows the user to put the board in different modes for different speeds and terrain.
-We recommend starting in the beginner (Sequoia) Mode.
+Onewheel has an app and it’s quite slick.
+It allows the user to put the board into different modes for different speeds and terrain.
+We recommend starting in the beginner (Sequoia) mode.

 How fast can Onewheels go in each mode?

 [12 MPH] Mode: Sequoia

 Where beginners should start.
 Very playful and more town oriented.

 In the exact middle of playful vs aggressive and town vs trail.

 Leaning towards playful more than aggressive and more suited to the town vs the trail but still very ready to be a bit more aggressive and on trail if need be.